Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/polyhedra.rst

 Polyhedra - Interaction / Contact
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``exaDEM::Interaction`` class in ``ExaDEM`` is used to model various types of interactions between polyhedra and between polyhedra and ``drivers``.
-This class serves as a crucial component for identifying two elements within the data grid and characterizing the type of interaction between them.
+The ``exaDEM::Interaction`` class models a contact between two polyhedra, or between a polyhedron and a ``driver``.
+It identifies the two elements involved and characterizes the kind of contact between them.

 **Interaction Class Attributes:**